 7. General Lethargy

-This simple Cat Dancer is one of the best toys for any cat.
-It has thousands of positive reviews from satisfied customers and is excellent value for money.
+A Cat Charmer is one of the best toys for any cat.
+Here’s a link to an excellent example on Amazon.
+It has thousands of positive reviews from satisfied customers and is great value for money.

 8. Excessive Vocalizing

 If your cat meows, howls or ‘talks’ far more than usual, especially when it can’t see you, then take notice as something may be wrong.

 In older cats, memory problems can bring about this type of behavior.
 Being alone in the dark can cause cats to feel disorientated and stressed.

 Consider using dawn till dusk night lights that plug into wall power sockets.
 There are many available on Amazon and here’s a link to a popular example.

 They are perfect for ensuring that your cat is never left completely in the dark and are cheap to run too.

 If your cat is vocalizing and seems in pain or ill, don’t take any chances and go straight to the vets.

 If excessive vocalization continues for a few days then even if there are no obvious symptoms of illness, take your cat for a general health check.